Expansion Formulas of Basic Hypergeometric Series via the (1-xy,y-x)--Inversion and Its Applications: Introduction and main results

-To answer these two problems in full generality, ultimately finding out new $q$--analogues of the Lagrange inversion formula, forms the main theme of the present paper.
-One of valid tools for this purpose, in our viewpoint, is the so--called $(f,g)$-inversion formula initially appeared in \cite{0020}, together with an important method often referred to as ``Ismail's argument" \cite{schlosser1} in the literature.
-So named because it is Ismail who was the first to show Ramanujan's $\,_1\varphi_1$ summation formula \cite{ismail0} by analytic continuation \cite{ahl}.
-Later, in \cite{ask} Askey and Ismail used the same method and the VWP $\,_6\phi_5$ summation formula \cite[(II.20)]{10} to evaluate Bailey's $\,_6\varphi_6$ series.
-The reader may consult \cite{kadell} by Kadell for a more systematic exposition on applications of this method in the theory of $q$--series.
-For completeness, we summarize Ismail's argument by the following
+To answer these two problems in full generality, ultimately finding out new $q$-analogues of the Lagrange inversion formula \cite[cf.][]{111, 11}, forms the main theme of the present paper.
+One of valid tools for this purpose, in our viewpoint, is the so-called $(f,g)$-matrix inversion initially appeared in \cite{0020}, together with an important method often referred to as ``Ismail's argument" \cite{schlosser1} in the literature.
+So named because it is Ismail who was the first to show Ramanujan's $\,_1\psi_1$ summation formula \cite{ismail0} by analytic continuation \cite{ahl}.
+Later, in \cite{ask} Askey and Ismail used the same method and Rogers' very-well-poised $\,_6\phi_5$ summation formula \cite[(II.20)]{10} to evaluate Bailey's bilateral $\,_6\psi_6$ series.
+The reader may consult \cite{kadell} by Kadell for a more systematic exposition on applications of this method in the theory of $q$-series.
+For completeness, we rephrase Ismail's argument by the following uniqueness theorem of analytic functions \cite[cf.][p.127]{ahl}.